 The University is committed to continue to enhance research capacity of its faculty and students.
 As such, a concerted effort is being expended on increasing our level of extramural funding for research, scholarship, and creative projects.
 If you need additional help in identifying funding in your discipline or need some individualized support to develop a competitive grant proposal, please do not hesitate to contact us by using our contact form or by calling the ORS at 898-5005.

-- SMART: Automated alert system that matches investigators with grant and contract announcement based on their user profile
+- SMARTS: Automated alert system that matches investigators with grant and contract announcement based on their saved searches

 This website allows organizations to electronically find and apply for competitive grant opportunities from all Federal grant-making agencies.
 Grants.gov is THE single access point for over 1000 grant programs offered by the 26 Federal grant-making agencies.